KFERMercer/OpenWrt/README.md

 # Mercer's Openwrt source
-The original codes built by OpenWrt project,\
+The original codes built by OpenWrt project, \
-other core codes comes from coolsnowwolf,\
+other core codes comes from coolsnowwolf. \
-for this, I am pay tribute to them.
+For this, I am sincerely pay tribute to them.

 ## Notes:

+To build your own firmware you need to have access to a Linux, BSD or MacOSX system\
+(case-sensitive filesystem required).
+Cygwin will not be supported because of\
+the lack of case sensitiveness in the file system.

-To build your firmware, you need to have installed necessary packages.\
+Also, you need to have installed necessary packages.\
+For example, in Debian: \
 running\
 `sudo apt-get update`\
 then\